cod-salmon/learning-juce/README.md

 In any case, all `handleIncomingMidiMessage`, `handleNoteOn` or `handleNoteOff` will build a message and pass this onto `postMessageToList`, together with a string specifying the "source" (on-screen keyboard or some input MIDI keyboard).

 ### `postMessageToList`
 This method creates a new `IncomingMessageCallback` instance with the input message and source, and immediately calls its internal `post` method. `messageCallback` is triggered once `post` is done dispatching the message.
 The `messageCallback` method has been implemented so that to call `MainContentComponent::addMessageToList`, which simply reformats the input `message` and wraps it inside a `juce::String` which is then passed onto `logMessage`.
-Finally, `logMessage` takes the input message on `juce::String` format and inserts it at the caret position [^1].

-[^1] The `juce::TextEditor` class contains some methods which talk about a "caret".
+Finally, `logMessage` takes the input message on `juce::String` format and inserts it at the caret position. **Note**: The `juce::TextEditor` class contains some methods which talk about a "caret".
 The "caret" on the `juce::TextEditor` class is used as a marker where the text editor is meant to write new text.
 It is the same as the pulsing vertical line that you see when you type on your computer.